Skip to Content

 • *Scholarship numbers and amounts are contingent on funding.

-• Check your SWCC email account & your Award Spring account often to make sure we have not contacted you for any additional information.
+• Check your SWCC email account & your SLM account often to make sure we have not contacted you for any additional information.

 • If for some reason you need to stop at any point during the application process, you can save your work and come back later.